Jack Hendry (footballer, born 1995): Al-Ettifaq

 On 26 July 2023, Hendry signed for Saudi club Al-Ettifaq until 2026, along with his former teammate at Celtic, Moussa Dembélé.
+He scored his first goal for the club in a 3–2 win over Al Qadsiah on 5 April 2026.
+Later that year, on 4 July, he signed a new two-year contract with the club.

 International career

 In March 2018, Hendry received his first call-up to the senior Scotland squad for the friendlies with Costa Rica and Hungary.
 He made his Scotland debut on 27 March, playing in a 1–0 win against Hungary.
 Hendry was recalled to the squad in March 2021, after performing well in the Belgian league for KV Oostende.
 He was then selected in the Scotland squad for the delayed UEFA Euro 2020 finals, and scored his first international goal in a pre-tournament friendly against the Netherlands.

 Hendry scored a crucial equaliser against the Republic of Ireland in the UEFA Nations League on 23 September 2022.
 Scotland went on to win the game 2–1, with Ryan Christie scoring the other Scotland goal.

 On 7 June 2024, Hendry was named in Scotland's squad for the UEFA Euro 2024 finals in Germany.
 A week later, he started the opening match of the tournament, where Scotland lost 5–1 to hosts Germany.
 He went on to start against both Switzerland and Hungary as Scotland finished bottom of Group A with one point from three matches.

+On 19 May 2026, Hendry was selected in the 26-man squad for the 2026 FIFA World Cup.